 VPNs sound too good to be true.
 Is this technology legal?

 VPNs are 100% legal and safe to use, with 2 or 3 examples of countries where using a VPN is completely banned.
-In this article, you will find the extended information you need on this topic.
+In this article, you will find the extended information you need on the topic: “Is VPN legal?”.

 Will my ISP be aware that I use a VPN during the trial?